compound-finance/comet/docs/README.md

 ### Collateral Balance

-This method returns the current balance of a collateral asset for a specified account in the protocol.
+This function returns the current balance of a collateral asset for a specified account in the protocol.

 #### Comet